MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 individual company, with some restrictions.

-- You can shorten one or more segments of the account format only if you haven’t set up a chart of accounts yet.
+- You can shorten one or more segments of the account format only if you haven't set up a chart of accounts yet.

-To shorten the format if you’ve entered your chart of accounts but haven’t entered transactions, you must clear data from the Account Master Table.
+To shorten the format if you've entered your chart of accounts but haven't entered transactions, you must clear data from the Account Master Table.
 For information on clearing data, refer to Chapter 13 of your System Administrator documentation (Help \>\> Contents \>\> select System Administration).
 Then you can set up a different account format and reenter your chart of accounts.
-Once you’ve entered transactions, including beginning balances, you can’t shorten the account length or reduce the number of segments.
+Once you've entered transactions, including beginning balances, you can't shorten the account length or reduce the number of segments.

 - You can lengthen one or more segments in the account format, up to the